 - Load your brush or a paint roller with the glaze and apply a thin layer of it on the stained surface

-- Now using a wood grain rocker create the faux wood grain texture in the fresh glaze surface carefully
+- Using a wood grain rocker, carefully create the faux wood grain texture in the fresh glaze surface.

 You will need to start from the top edge of the stained MDF surface.

 And then, drag down the grain rocker tool slowly to reach the opposite end of your project’s surface.